Genivia/ugrep/README.md

                   PATTERN is specified (or -e PATTERN or -N  PATTERN),  then  this option does not apply to -f FILE patterns.

            --xml  Output  file matches in XML.
-When option -H, -n, -k, or -b is used additional values are output.
-See also the --format and -u options.
+If -H, -n, -k, or -b is specified, additional values are output.
+See also options --format and -u.

            -Y, --empty
                   Permits  empty matches.
-By default, empty matches are disabled, unless a pattern starts with `^' and ends with `$'.
+By default, empty matches are disabled, unless a pattern begins with `^' and ends with `$'.
 Note  that -Y  when specified with an empty-matching pattern such as x? and x*, match all input, not only lines with a `x'.

            -y, --any-line
                   Any matching or non-matching line is output.
 Non-matching lines are  output  with  the  `-' separator as context of the matching lines.
-See also the -A, -B, and -C options.
+See also options -A, -B, and -C.

            -Z, --null
                   Prints a zero-byte after the file name.